tedneward/Azgaarnoth/Classes/Paladin/Vengeance.md

 ## Channel Divinity
 When you take this oath at 3rd level, you gain the following two Channel Divinity options.

-***Abjure Enemy***.
-As an action, you present your holy symbol and speak a prayer of denunciation, using your Channel Divinity.
+***Abjure Enemy.*** As an action, you present your holy symbol and speak a prayer of denunciation, using your Channel Divinity.
 Choose one creature within 60 feet of you that you can see.
 That creature must make a Wisdom saving throw, unless it is immune to being frightened.
 Fiends and undead have disadvantage on this saving throw.

 On a failed save, the creature is frightened for 1 minute or until it takes any damage.
 While frightened, the creature's speed is 0, and it can't benefit from any bonus to its speed.

 On a successful save, the creature's speed is halved for 1 minute or until the creature takes any damage.

-***Vow of Enmity***.
-As a bonus action, you can utter a vow of enmity against a creature you can see within 10 feet of you, using your Channel Divinity.
+***Vow of Enmity.*** As a bonus action, you can utter a vow of enmity against a creature you can see within 10 feet of you, using your Channel Divinity.
 You gain advantage on attack rolls against the creature for 1 minute or until it drops to 0 hit points or falls unconscious.

 ## Relentless Avenger
 By 7th level, your supernatural focus helps you close off a foe's retreat.
 When you hit a creature with an opportunity attack, you can move up to half your speed immediately after the attack and as part of the same reaction.
 This movement doesn't provoke opportunity attacks.